 Adventure of the Seas — Deck Plans, Live Tracker, Dining & Videos

 Adventure of the Seas tends to suit travelers who appreciate active, engaging days without stepping onto a mega-ship.
 The revolutionary Voyager Class design brings an indoor boulevard (the Royal Promenade) lined with shops, cafes, and parades, creating a lively town square atmosphere.
-It's ideal for active families, couples seeking variety, and travelers who want iconic cruise features like ice skating shows and rock climbing without the overwhelming scale of newer mega-ships — that "sweet spot" between intimate smaller vessels and the newest giants, with worldwide destinations from Alaska to Australia.
+It's ideal for active families, couples seeking variety, and travelers who want notable cruise features like ice skating shows and rock climbing without the overwhelming scale of newer mega-ships — that "sweet spot" between intimate smaller vessels and the newest giants, with worldwide destinations from Alaska to Australia.
 If you're seeking the latest innovations or prefer smaller, more intimate ships, you may want to explore Quantum-class or Vision-class vessels instead.

-A First Look
+A First Look at Adventure of the Seas

-Adventure of the Seas Royal Promenade interior
+Key Facts About Adventure of the Seas

-Dining Venues on Adventure of the Seas
+Dining Venues on Adventure of the Seas → Browse All

 Prices can change at any time.
 These reflect the last sailing captured.